-Depending on how you define "human", there have been between three and twenty-one species of humans to walk the Earth.
+Depending on your definition of human, there have been between three and twenty-one species of humans to walk the Earth.

 Modern humans—Homo sapiens—emerged as a species around 300,000 years ago.
-Fossil and archaeological records show it wasn't long before coordinated groups of hunters could bring down large prey animals with spears.
+Fossil and archaeological records show coordinated groups of human hunters could bring down large prey animals with spears.

 Such a feat required not just advanced tool-making, but complex social skills too.
-Hunter-gatherers were able to forward-plan, strategise, and coordinate through common languages.
+Hunter-gatherers were able to forward-plan, strategise, and coordinate through language.

-It's a tentative hypothesis, though.
-Cavemen didn't convert their language into any written form, nor did they annotate their cave paintings for us to analyse today.
-But there are lines of indirect evidence that lead us to this conclusion about the origins of language.
+Cavemen didn't convert their words into written language, nor did they annotate their cave paintings for us to analyse today.
+But there are specific lines of indirect evidence that lead us to this conclusion about the origins of language.

 Similarly, when humans crossed a land bridge from Siberia to Alaska 16,000 years ago, they thrived by hunting much larger prey animals in groups.
 The North American mammoths, mastodons, and sabre-toothed cats were soon hunted to extinction.

-Homo sapiens possessed a special form of intelligence, unlike that of any other species.
+These prehistoric humans possessed a special form of intelligence, unlike that of any other species.
 Was it the emergence of complex language?
-Maybe.
-But what's the earliest direct evidence of our linguistics origins?
+It seems the likely explanation.
+But what's the earliest direct evidence for the evolution of language?